aptos-labs/aptos-core/aptos-move/framework/move-stdlib/doc/bcs.md

 ## Function `serialized_size`

 Returns the size of the binary representation of <code>v</code> in BCS (Binary Canonical Serialization) format.
-Returns  <code>0x1C5</code> if there is a failure when calculating serialized size.
+Aborts with <code>0x1c5</code> error code if there is a failure when calculating serialized size.

 <pre><code><b>public</b> <b>fun</b> <a href="bcs.md#0x1_bcs_serialized_size">serialized_size</a>&lt;MoveValue&gt;(v: &MoveValue): u64